seanwestfall/templatehaskell/draft2.md

 If you want to see the expansion of splices, use the flag `-ddump-splices` when starting GHCi : `ghci -XTemplateHaskell -ddump-splices`.

-Now let's test it on another fun example with primes:
+Now let's test it on another fun example with primes:[3]
 ```haskell
 let isPrime :: (Integral a) => a -> Bool
     isPrime k | k <=1 = False | otherwise = not $ elem 0 (map (mod k)[2..k-1])